Solar Energy for Palm Oil Mills in Thailand

 Thailand Is the World's 3rd Largest Palm Oil Producer — Solar + Biogas Hybrid Cuts Sterilization, Pressing & POME Treatment Energy 25-40%

-Thailand's palm oil industry covers over 5.8 million rai of plantation, producing 2.5-3 million tonnes of CPO (Crude Palm Oil) annually across 130+ extraction mills concentrated in Southern Thailand.
+Thailand's palm oil industry covers 6.34 million rai of harvested plantation area (2024), producing 3.27 million tonnes of CPO (Crude Palm Oil) in 2024 across 124 extraction mills concentrated in Southern Thailand.
 Production requires both high heat (sterilization of fresh fruit bunches) and continuous electricity (pressing + POME treatment).
 Most palm oil mills use biomass boilers (palm fiber + shell) as primary heat source, but still draw significant grid electricity for auxiliary systems.
 Solar + Biogas from POME creates a hybrid renewable system that brings mills close to energy self-sufficiency.

-Palm oil mills in Thailand spend 8-40 million baht/year on grid electricity.
+Palm oil mills use roughly 17-22 kWh of electricity per tonne of FFB — a medium 45-tonne FFB/hour mill pays around 2 million baht/month for grid power (estimate at the 4.18 THB/kWh industrial rate).
 Energy breakdown: sterilization auxiliaries + pressing (pumps, hydraulics, screw press, screw conveyors) 35-45%, kernel crushing + oil recovery (ripple mill, nut cracker, kernel dryer) 15-20%, POME treatment + biogas system (pumps, aerators, mixing motors + biogas scrubbing) 15-20%, refining + fractionation (centrifuge, dryer, fractionation crystallizer) 10-15%, utility + lighting 5-10%.
 Rooftop solar at 300 kWp-5 MWp can offset 25-40% of grid consumption, since screw presses and clarification centrifuges operate primarily during daytime, coinciding with peak solar generation.
 Biogas from POME (palm oil mill effluent) generates additional 1-3 MW running 24 hours.
 Solar + Biogas hybrid reduces grid electricity by 50-70%.
 Combined ROI 4-6 years.

 Thailand's Palm Oil Industry Overview

-Thailand's palm oil industry has a 3-stage value chain: (1) CPO Mill (Crude Palm Oil Extraction) — receives fresh fruit bunches (FFB) from plantations, processes through sterilization, stripping, pressing, and clarification to produce CPO + palm kernel (2) Refinery — refines CPO into RBD palm oil, olein, stearin for food, cosmetics, chemicals (3) Downstream factories — produce biodiesel (B7/B10/B20), oleochemicals, palm fatty acid distillate (PFAD) for soap/detergent.
+Thailand's palm oil industry has a 3-stage value chain: (1) CPO Mill (Crude Palm Oil Extraction) — receives fresh fruit bunches (FFB) from plantations, processes through sterilization, stripping, pressing, and clarification to produce CPO + palm kernel (2) Refinery — refines CPO into RBD palm oil, olein, stearin for food, cosmetics, chemicals (3) Downstream factories — produce biodiesel (B5 has been the mainstream blend since November 2024, with B20 stations expanding), oleochemicals, palm fatty acid distillate (PFAD) for soap/detergent.
 Solar is suitable for all stages, especially CPO mills with high electrical loads from screw presses + POME treatment.

 Palm oil mills have characteristics that make renewable energy (solar + biogas) highly effective: (1) Biomass boilers are already the primary heat source — palm fiber + shell are by-products of the production process, providing 80-100% of heat requirements (2) POME (Palm Oil Mill Effluent) in massive volumes (0.6-0.7 m3/tonne FFB) with extremely high BOD (25,000-50,000 mg/L) is ideal for biogas production (3) Electrical auxiliary systems (screw press, clarifier, kernel plant) operate primarily during daytime, coinciding with solar generation peak, resulting in 70-85% self-consumption rate.